celestiaorg/celestia-app/docs/architecture/ADR-002-universal-share-encoding.md

 1. The first 9 bytes of a share are formatted in a consistent way regardless of the type of share (contiguous or non-contiguous).
 Clients can therefore parse shares into data via one mechanism rather than two.
 1. The message start indicator allows clients to parse a whole message in the middle of a namespace, without needing to read the whole namespace.
-1. The version bits allow us to upgrade the share format in the future, if we need to do so in such a way that different share formats can be mixed within a block.
+1. The version bits allow us to upgrade the share format in the future, if we need to do so in a way that different share formats can be mixed within a block.

 ## Questions

 1. Does the info byte introduce any new attack vectors?
 1. What happens if a block producer publishes a message with a version that isn't in the list of supported versions (initially only `0000000`)?
+    1. It seems like this could be a `ProcessProposal` validity check.
+Validators already compute the shares in `ProcessProposal` [here](https://github.com/rootulp/celestia-app/blob/ad050e28678119adae02536db3ef5ce083ea1436/app/process_proposal.go#L104-L110) so we can add a check to verify that every share has a valid version.

 ## Alternative Approaches

-// TODO
+We briefly considered adding the info byte to only non-contiguous (message) shares, see <https://github.com/celestiaorg/celestia-app/pull/651>.
+This approach was a miscommunication / earlier proposal and was deprecated in favor of this ADR.

 ## Decision